xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

 Realign a Feature in View map to Match Preview/Record
 -----------------------------------------------------

-Realign routine now can take advantage of this cross-mag alignment feature.
+Realign routine now can take advantage of this cross-mag alignment functionality.
-With this feature, Realign is able to bring the target to the center of camera of higher mag of original map.
+With this feature, Realign is able to bring the target to the center of camera at higher mag (Previw) than original map (View).

 **Fig.3 Option for Realign to Scaled map**